embumila/alx-low_level_programming/0x17-doubly_linked_lists/README.md

-Add node at the begining of a dlinklist
+Add new node at the end of the dlistint_t list